Ishwarsena: Reign

 Ishwarsena is the only confirmed ruler of his dynasty.
 He is mentioned in the Nasik cave inscription dated in his ninth regnal year.
 In the inscription, he is referred to have made two investments of 1,000 and 500 Karshapanas in trade guilds at Govardhana (Old Nasik), for the purpose of providing medicines for the sick monks living in the monasteries of the Nasik hills.
 The areas which he controlled included Lata, Aparanta, Khandesh, Ashmaka (Andhra), with Nasik and its adjoining areas as the core territory.

 Ishwarsena started an era to commemorate his ascension in 284 or 249 AD, which later became known as the Kalachuri -Chedi era.

-Numismatics & Epigraphics
+Numismatics and epigraphics

 Coins of Ishwarsena are dated only in the first and second years of his reign and are found only in Saurashtra and Southern Rajasthan.

 A number of feudatories of the Abhiras ruled in various parts of Maharashtra.
 One such dynasty founded by Ishwarsena is known from an inscription in cave XVII at Ajanta which mentions Ashmaka in verse 10.